klst-de/e-invoice/README.md

 # e-invoice

 - "e-" as [electronic invoice](https://en.wikipedia.org/wiki/Electronic_invoicing)
-- "e-" as "€uro invoice" conforming to an european CIUS “Core Invoice Usage Specification”
+- "e-" as "€uro invoice" conforming to an european CIUS “Core Invoice Usage Specification”.
+Of course you can use [other currency](src/test/resources/ubl-tc434-example2.xml).

 The goal is to have a jar, which can be used to create a valid xml invoice conforming to franco-german [XRechnung](https://de.wikipedia.org/wiki/XRechnung) or european standard [EN16931-1:2017](https://standards.cen.eu/dyn/www/f?p=204:110:0::::FSP_LANG_ID,FSP_PROJECT:25,60602&cs=17E89F8487E3C0558D35491BC876B7E8C).